-The first requirement for maintaining certification through the American Board of Physical Medicine and Rehabilitation (ABPMR) is Professional Standing.
-The requirement is met by holding a current, valid, and unrestricted license to practice medicine - which means the physician is upholding the professional requirements of that license.
+The first requirement of the Continuing Certification Program through the American Board of Physical Medicine and Rehabilitation (ABPMR) is Professionalism.
+The requirement is met in part by holding a current, valid, and unrestricted license to practice medicine—which means the physician is upholding the professional requirements of that license.

 However, ABPMR standards of medical professionalism go beyond licensure.